nalsi/curriculum_vitae/curriculum_vitae_Kai_20180827.md

 * Resources for Children (INFO683), Summer 2018, Drexel University
 * Introduction to Computing and Informatics (CI101), Fall 2015, Drexel University

-GRANTS AND GIFTS
+GRANTS AND FELLOWSHIPS
 ----

 2019
-:  * International Conference on  Scientometrics & Informetrics Student Travel Award*; The International Society for Informetrics and Scientometrics (Awarded $1,500 for travel support)
+:  *International Conference on  Scientometrics & Informetrics Student Travel Award*; The International Society for Informetrics and Scientometrics (Awarded $1,500 for travel support)

 2019
 :  *LIS Education and Data Science for the National Digital Platform (LEADS-4-NDP) Fellowship*; Drexel University (Awarded $5,000 plus travel support)